Tim Benford

 Tim Benford (born September 7, 1989) is an American former football wide receiver.
 He previously played in the National Football League for the Dallas Cowboys and Pittsburgh Steelers.
 He played college football at Tennessee Tech.

-Early years
+Early life

 Benford attended Red Bank High School.
 He was named a starter at wide receiver as a sophomore.
 He received second-team All-state honors as a junior.

 As a senior, he was a two-way player at wide receiver and cornerback.
 He established 3 new school records with 62 receptions for 1,143 yards and 17 touchdowns.
 He also had 14 carries for 128 yards, 2 rushing touchdowns, 38 tackles, 7 interceptions (5 returned for touchdowns).
 He received Region Offensive Player of the Year, All-state and Tennessean "Dream Team" honors at the end of the season.

 He finished his high school career with 156 receptions for 2,396 yards and 34 receiving touchdowns.
 He was a three-time All-region and a two-time "Best of Preps" team selection.